 By default at startup PuppetDB will attempt to perform any database updates that might be needed.
-If there is a possibiity that multiple PuppetDB instances could run at the same time, it’s important to coordinate the update process so that only one server attempts to perform updates.
-The [configuration documentation][config#coordinating-database-migrations] explains how to arrange that, and the broader context, but not the detailed process, which is described here.
+If there is a possibiity that multiple PuppetDB instances could run at the same time, it's important to coordinate the update process so that only one server attempts to perform updates.
+The configuration documentation explains how to arrange that, and the broader context, but not the detailed process, which is described here.

 Assuming all of the PuppetDB instances have been configured

 appropriately, then only one will have

 true, so that it will be the only one that should attempt a migration.

 That will guard against concurrent migration attempts, but doesn't

 help if the servers are misconfigured, and it doesn't do anything to

 protect against another concern, the possibility that PuppetDB

 instances might try to operate on a database that's at the incorrect

 This might happen because, for example, a newer version of PuppetDB has migrated the database to a version they don't understand, or because they're not configured to perform a migration and the database is too old.
 And note that these concerns apply all of the time, not just at startup, since the database might accidentally be migrated while older PuppetDB instances are still running.